markcerqueira/euler/README.md

 ```
 // Answers omitted to avoid spoiler alerts.
+Problem14: XX in 2626 ms
+Problem13: XX in 7 ms
 Problem12: XX in 733 ms
 Problem11: XX in 9 ms
 Problem10: XX in 1199 ms